tanchu/cv/README.md

 _The largest group of publishing companies if Russia for financiers, accountants, stock traders, financial analysts, etc._

 I was working on a web application for accounting.
 It was full of forms with a huge number of validations and calculations with given formulas.
-That's where I first learned about Webpack and dive deep in first Angular.

 ### Frontend Developer